kyle-robinson/physics-framework/README.md

 ## Getting Started

-The advanced graphics framework provides numerous tools for interacting with the graphics features that have been implemented.
+The physics framework provides numerous tools for interacting with the physics systems that have been implemented.
 Refer to the following information on how to install and use the application.

 ### Dependencies
 To use the framework, the following prerequisites must be met.